 Why Eat Fruit and Vegetables?

-A growing body of research links diets rich in fruits and vegetables with reduced risk of stroke, heart disease, high blood pressure, certain cancers (e.g., mouth, pharynx, esophagus, stomach, lung, colon-rectum), and type-2 diabetes.
+A growing body of research links diets rich in fruits and vegetables with reduced risk of stroke, heart disease, high blood pressure and type-2 diabetes.
 Diets rich in fruits and vegetables may also aid and/or maintain weight loss by helping to increase fullness with fewer calories.

-Maximum protection comes from eating a mix of all types of fruit and vegetable, because each type contains components that reinforce one another.
-All the different components are described as 'phytochemicals'.
+Health benefits come from eating varying types of fruits and vegetables comprised of multiple vitamins, minerals and antioxidants.
 Eating with the seasons is a great way to ensure you are eating a healthy mix of different seasonal fruit and vegetables.
 It’s natures way of giving us the blend of nutrients we need.

-Green vegetables, like spinach and kale, contain lutein and zeaxanthin, which may help protect against age-related eye disease.
+Green vegetables, like spinach and kale, contain lutein and zeaxanthin, which may help protect against age-related eye disease such as macular degeneration.

-When eating your balanced diet of seasonal fruit and vegetables, make sure it is all natural and organic.
-Studies have shown that fresh organic produce contains more vitamins, minerals, enzymes and other micro-nutrients than intensively farmed produce.
+When eating a balanced diet of seasonal fruit and vegetables, make sure it is all natural and organic.
 Going organic is the only practical way to avoid eating genetically modified (GM) food.
-And by buying organic food, you are registering your mistrust of GMO's and doing your bit to protest against them.